-At the time of writing I am on my first hobby streak and I am at 47 days.
-I post my progress here at solarcrossgames and also to my twitter and to r/hobbystreak on reddit.
-Feel free to check it out.
 I have found the process a huge benefit so far.
 Many half-done projects were moved along that otherwise would probably be no further along than before.
 Many too were even brought to completion: 1 Tau Devilfish, 1 Tau Commander and drones, 11 Eldar Striking Scorpions, 1 Eldar Warlock, 5 Eldar Dire Avengers and 5 Ork Nobz for my Warhammer 40k projects.
 I feel so confident of being able to get paint down now that I started yet another Warhammer 40k army, the Steel Legion.

 So from my personal experience I can unequivocally recommend doing a hobby streak as a productivity hack.
 Later on in this article we will look at some ways a hobby streak might be counter-productive but for now let us look at what makes it work as a productivity tool.

 The problem is not time, the problem is motivation.

 Hobby work is, by default, work that you do not really need to do at all and is deadlines not included.
 No one but one’s own self could possibly care if you never paint a single thing.
 Of course we want to do it because it is fun and because we like the end result of our labours of love.

 At the same time though, for those of us cursed with a predisposition to leave any task to the last minute, it is a task that has no last minute.
 It is a task we can safely put off, and put off forever, at no cost at all.